Code-Institute-Submissions/hanselsbakery/README.md

 - **jQuery & Javascript**

 	 -  **Loading Components and Code Organization**
 		 -	This was not a requirement for this project but knowing and used javascript before I found it would make the readability of the code much better by splitting at least parts of my code and load them when required.
 Also, it allowed me to implement some of the features and modals that brings a better user experience, such as, displaying the user with a spinner to simulate server side request and then displaying the user with a modal message acknowledging that their booking is confirmed.

 	-	**Datepicker**

 		- I have used a javascript library for the datepicker in the booking page, when user clicks on the input a calendar is displayed to the user so the user can select a date for their booking.
 In addition, I have set the calendar to only display 1 month of available dates ahead and user cannot book for the same day that they are requesting their booking.
+I have chosen to do it this way so that user does not book

 	-	**Timepicker**